 Next we provide some illustrative in-sample plots of our predictive densities.
-In Figure 8 we zoom in on a relatively stable period: 2005.
-Then, in Figure 9, we look at 2008, during the global financial crisis, a period also emphasized in ABG and Adrian et al. (2021).
-We focus on the one-quarter-ahead in-sample densities, with the analogous one-year-ahead and out-of-sample plots in the online appendix.15 Confirming the findings of Adrian et al. (2021), who parametric time-varying skewed-t model of De Polis et al. (2020).
+In Figure 7 we zoom in on a relatively stable period: 2005.
+Then, in Figure 8, we look at 2008, during the global financial crisis, a period also emphasized in ABG and Adrian et al. (2021).
+We focus on the one-quarter-ahead in-sample densities, with the analogous one-year-ahead and out-of-

-13This is consistent with modest falls in the degree of asymmetry when NP(freq) rather than ABG is used in Figure 5.
+16This is consistent with modest falls in the degree of asymmetry when NP(freq) rather than ABG is used in Figure 4.
 That is, while following the same general patterns, expected shortfall and longrise are more volatile, over time, when ABG rather than NP(freq) is consulted.

-14Figures 13 and 14 in the online appendix indicate how ABG's coding choice to assess the skewed-t density over a finite grid is important.
+$^{^{17}}$ Figures 16 and 17 in the online appendix indicate how ABG's coding choice to assess the skewed-t density over a finite grid is important.
 If, instead, we assess the skewed-t density analytically, instead of relying on ABG's approximation, we observe far more extreme estimates for the higher moments.